zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

      ```
      The extracted set of coordinates is `{[0,0], [0,1], [1,1], [1,3]}`.

-2. **Compute a transformed set**:
+2. **Apply the special function to transform the matrices:**
-   - Generate a new set based on the condition:
+   - Compute a new set of coordinates satisfying:
      ```
      {(a,b) + (c,d) + ... : (a,b), (c,d), ... ∈ A and (a,b) ≠ (c,d) ≠ ...}
      ```